Skip to content

 # Label the namespace where you want to deploy your application to enable Istio sidecar Injection

-kubectl label namespace demo istio-injection=enabled
+kubectl label namespace target istio-injection=enabled

 # Create a gateway